-- > 20 g alum packet
+20-g alum packet

+- WILL NEED

 - > Dye tablets

-- " Small measuring cup
+- > Small measuring cup

 - > Large measuring cup

 - > Pipette

 - > Wooden spatula

 - > Distilled water

-- > Empty jelly jar
+- > Empty glass jar

 - > Pot with hot water (no longer boiling)

 - > Paper towels

 - > Old newspapers

 - > Pot holders

 - Spread out sheets of old newspaper across your work surface and prepare the dye solution.
-Break off about a quarter of a dye tablet and dissolve it in some distilled water in a small measuring cup. - 2.
-Prepare a hot, saturated alum solution in a jelly jar out of 20 g of alum and 80 ml of distilled water, as you did in Experiment 1, and add the dye solution to it using the pipette. - 3.
-Let the jar sit in a quiet place for a few hours or days, until the alum crystallizes.
+Break off about a quarter of a dye tablet and dissolve it in some distilled water in a small measuring cup. - Prepare a hot, saturated alum solution in a glass jar out of 20 g of alum and 80 ml of distilled water, as you did in Experiment 1, and add the dye solution to it using the pipette. - Let the jar sit in a quiet place for a few hours or days, until the alum crystallizes.
 Finally, shake out the crystals onto a paper towel and let them dry.
-Save them in your treasure chest.